Victoria Braithwaite

-Victoria A. Braithwaite (19 July 1967 – 30 September 2019) was a British scientist who was a Professor of Animal Behaviour and Cognition at Pennsylvania State University.
+Victoria A. Braithwaite (19 July 1967 – 30 September 2019) was an English scientist who was a Professor of Animal Behaviour and Cognition at Pennsylvania State University.
 She was the first person to demonstrate that fish feel pain, which impacted animal welfare research and changed guidelines for the treatment of fish in laboratories and fisheries in the UK, Europe, and Canada.

 Early life and education

 Braithwaite was born in Bradford.
 She was one of seven children.
 Her mother, June Pickles, was chair of the Halifax magistrates' bench, and her father, Alan Braithwaite, was a company director.
 She attended Bradford Grammar School, where she was not encouraged to apply to the University of Oxford.
 She did not take this advice, and eventually completed her undergraduate degree in zoology and doctoral degree, supported by a Christopher Welch scholarship, at the Somerville College, Oxford.
 Her thesis considered the visual information used by homing pigeons to return to their nests.
 She demonstrated that birds fly home faster when they see their surroundings before being released.
 She joined the University of Glasgow where she studied the cognitive abilities of salmon.
 It was during this project that she became interested in animal behaviour.